Conservation of Predatory Carabid Beetles (Coleoptera: Carabidae) in agroecosystems of the Southern Great Plains

 Impacts and Contributions/Outcomes

 Results from this study will be communicated to producers and IPM professionals through extension fact sheets and publication in a scientific journal (e.g. Journal of Economic Entomology, Journal of Ecological Entomology).
 These data will be presented at county field days when complete.
-A poster presentation will be made at the Entomological Society of America (ESA) regional meeting and an oral presentation at the ESA national meeting.
+A poster was presented about the effects of no-till and conventional till on carabid adult and larval dispersal at the 2009 Southwestern Branch meeting of the Entomological Society of America, Stillwater, Oklahoma in February 2009.
+An oral presentation was given on the early stable carbon isotope data elucidating carabid dispersal at the National Entomological Society meeting, Indianapolis, Indiana in December 2009.
 This research project will be available as a dissection publication when completed.

 Oklahoma State University